jandecaluwe/urubu/doc/manual/templating_in_pages.md

 Context variables
 -----------------

-Certain context variables are automatically available in a page.
-It works exactly like for regular templates, as described in [/manual/templates#Context Variables].
+When Urubu invokes template processing on a page, it automatically passes certain context variables.
+This works exactly like for regular templates, as described in [/manual/templates#Context Variables].
 Basically, variable `this` provides access to the page attributes, and variable `site` provides access to the global site attributes.

 Template delimiters
 -------------------